Plan Your Visit in Denali National Park (2025)

 When the bus service ends, the park road is usually open to Mile 30 for private vehicles, but this decision is always based on the road conditions.
 You also need to ensure that your car rental company allows you to drive this road - usually, they don’t.

 You must use the park buses to visit deeper into the park.
 The reason behind it is straightforward - this system allows the park service to protect wildlife from increased traffic.
-In 2023, there are three types of buses available in Denali National Park:
+In 2025, there will be three types of buses available in Denali National Park:

 This is a 5-hour narrated tour that goes to Mile 25 on the Denali Park Road.
-In 2023 this tour costs $114 for adults and $49.50 for a child.
+The cost for this tour in 2023 was $114 for adults and $49.50 for a child.
 This tour is focused on the area's history - you will stop at one of the original ranger’s cabins and learn more about Alaskan Native history in the area.
 Your driver will also provide you with lots of information about the geology and wildlife of Denali National Park.

 Transit buses are non-narrated and designed to move people around the park.
 They offer stops for restrooms and wildlife viewing along the way.
 The best part about using the transit bus is that you can leave the bus and catch the next one if you want to hike or take some extra time in the beautiful surroundings.
-The transit bus is much cheaper and will cost $32.77 in 2023.
+The transit bus is much cheaper.
 Kids under 15 ride free, but they still need a reserved ticket.
-We usually book this tour for more active groups looking for additional savings or if Tundra Wilderness Tour is unavailable (which happens quite often).
+We usually book this tour for more active groups looking for additional savings or if the Tundra Wilderness Tour is unavailable (which happens quite often).

 1. Denali National Park Tour